Updated December 2022

 - use a neutral third party to mediate.

-In some cases, the AER may decide that a hearing on an application is appropriate.
+The AER may decide a hearing on an energy resource development application is appropriate.
+As noted above, where geothermal activity is planned, an agreement with the landowner must be obtained.
+Where no agreement is made, the AER will not proceed to a hearing on geothermal proposals.
 An AER hearing is a formal proceeding that includes the presentation of evidence and the opportunity to question the positions of others.
 For more information on AER hearings, see EnerFAQs Having your Say at an AER Hearing.

-Note that if you continue to object to the company’s location on your property a well licence alone does not give a company the right to enter your land.
-If this is the case, after a company obtains a well licence from the AER, it can apply to the SRB for a right-of-entry order.
+If you continue to object to the company’s proposed location on your property, a well, facility, or pipeline licence alone does not give a company the right to enter your land.
+If this is the case, after a company obtains a licence from the AER (except in the case of geothermal development), it can apply to the Land and Property Rights Tribunal for a right-of-entry order granted under the Surface Rights Act.
 The order allows representatives of the company to enter your land to perform the tasks approved by the AER.
-The SRB will then conduct a hearing to determine the compensation to be paid.
+The tribunal will then conduct a hearing to determine the compensation paid.

 How much more development will occur if drilling is successful?